JyYoungK/NEWSProject/README.md

 - VITE_RAPID_API_KEY = https://rapidapi.com/tipsters/api/shazam-core/ <-- Go to this link and Sign Up, then you should see X-RapidAPI-Key inside Code Snippets.
 Copy it without the ""
 - VITE_UNSPLASH_ACCESS_KEY = https://unsplash.com/@developer/ <-- Go to this link Sign Up, then create a project and they will give you API Key.
 Copy it without the ""

+### Check if APIKey is working correctly

+- Open powershell and type `stepzen start`
+- It will ask how you want to continue.
+Choose `Log in via stepzen.com`
+- Use your Stepzen Admin Key and it will give you GraphiQL link that looks like `http://localhost:5001/api/...`

 ex)

 - VITE_RAPID_API_KEY = KJwZZIJSFimshuivMSVGaiYzkRomp15f2vKjsnK4bKzuUzVLzA